London 2012: How does Dow Chemical gain from Olympics?

 "On the commercial stage, Brazil, Russia and China are more important than London," said Mr Hamilton.

-"This becomes a great entry point for us in those countries to accelerate our engagement to get a return not only from Olympics Games investment, but the legacy from that."'Not being bullied'
+"This becomes a great entry point for us in those countries to accelerate our engagement to get a return not only from Olympics Games investment, but the legacy from that."

 On the controversy surrounding Bhopal, the man from Dow Chemical accepts that it may not be possible to put the issue to bed.

 In 1999, Dow merged with the Union Carbide Corporation, whose subsidiary Union Carbide India ran the Bhopal pesticide plant - the site of one of the world's worst industrial disasters in December 1984.

 Campaigners say the chemical gas leak and its fallout have killed 25,000 people, and that local people continue to be affected.

 Dow has said Union Carbide's £288m settlement for those affected by the tragedy - which was paid in 1989 - is fair and final.